Dortmund: Religion

 The Jewish community has a history dating back to Medieval times and has always ranked among the largest in Westphalia.
 Dortmund is home to the National Association of Jewish Communities of Westfalen-Lippe.
-The synagogues operate there in City center, Hörde and Dorstfeld.
-Due to the growing immigration of people from Muslim countries beginning in the 1960s.
-Dortmund has a large Muslim community with more than 30 mosques.
+The synagogues operate there in City center, Hörde, and Dorstfeld.
+Due to the growing immigration of people from Muslim countries beginning in the 1960s, Dortmund has a large Muslim community with more than 30 mosques.

 In June 2019 Dortmund hosted the 37th Evangelischer Kirchentag – German Evangelical Church Assembly.

 Government and politics

 Dortmund is one of nineteen independent district-free cities (kreisfreie Städte) in North Rhine-Westphalia, which means that it does not form part of another general-purpose local government entity, in this case it is not part of a Landkreis.
 Since 1975, Dortmund is divided into twelve administrative districts.
 Each district (Bezirk) has its own elected district council (Bezirksvertretung) and its own district mayor (Bezirksbürgermeister).
 The district councils are advisory only.

-Dortmund is often called the Herzkammer der SPD (roughly translated as "heartland of the Social democrats") after the politically dominant party in the city.
+Dortmund is often called the Herzkammer der SPD (roughly translated as "heartland of the Social democrats"), after the politically dominant party in the city.
 During the Nazi era (1933–1945), mayors were installed by the Nazi Party.
 After World War II, the military government of the British occupation zone installed a new mayor and a municipal constitution modeled on that of British cities.
 The first major elected by the population of Dortmund was Fritz Henßler.
 Since the end of the war, the SPD has held a plurality in the city council, except for the period from 1999 to 2004.

 Mayor

-The current Mayor of Dortmund is Thomas Westphal of the Social Democratic Party (SPD), who was elected in 2020.
+The current mayor of Dortmund is Alexander Omar Kalouti of the CDU, who was elected in 2025.

-The most recent mayoral election was held on 13 September 2020, with a runoff held on 27 September, and the results were as follows:
+The most recent mayoral election was held on 14 September 2025, with a runoff held on 28 September, and the results were as follows: